 Considering that new landlords struggle with various aspects of property management, the humorous style makes it a great read.

 Mike presents some creative suggestions for landlords to reclaim their sanity and their sleep.
-You can reduce a significant amount of tension from the rental equation by engaging tenants and delegating some of the more difficult tasks to automated processes, such as online payments and customer service.
+You can reduce a significant amount of tension from the rental equation by not engaging tenants and delegating some of the more difficult tasks to automated processes, such as online payments and customer service.
 You can use technology to imitate an employee in the digital era without spending money on full-time staff.

-I recommend this book to landlords looking for actionable best practices to successfully manage their rental properties.
+I recommend this book to landlords looking for actionable best landlording practices to successfully manage their rental properties.

 The Book On Tax Strategies For The Savvy Real Estate Investor By Amanda Han and Matthew MacFarland